strong and fearless

 The Chariot Upright: Positive Meanings

-The Chariot should bring you determination to follow through with your endeavours.
+The Chariot should bring you determination to follow through with your endeavors.
 Reinvest yourself in your goals and double down on your ambitions, as success lies in waiting beyond your trials and tribulations.

 Love and Relationships